 Picture and bio coming soon.

 Family Support Specialist for FRC-Q

 Maria Doyle joined the New Hampshire Children’s Trust in 2011.
 Maria brings over 25 years’ experience in human services with children and families to the position.
 Maria received her B.A. in psychology from Westfield State College and a Masters in Social Service from the Bryn Mawr College Graduate School of Social Work and Social Research.
 She has worked in community mental health, child welfare and training.
 Maria heads up our effort to have Period of PURPLE Crying reach the parent of every baby in New Hampshire.
 She is a certified trainer in the Bringing the Protective Factors Framework to Life Series and the Standards of Quality for Family Strengthening and Support.
 In 2013, she became credentialed as an Early Childhood Master Professional: Allied Professional.

 Contact Maria at or 603-415-0324

 Rebecca joined the New Hampshire Children’s Trust in 2019.
 She is originally from Maine and is thrilled to have returned to New England from North Carolina.
-Rebecca brings her experience working in the non-profit sector as well as her creativity, curiosity and passion for mission-driven work to the NH Children's Trust team.
-She received her B.A. in Art History from North Carolina State University, and her background in the arts informs her commitment to fostering inclusive and equitable communities.
+Rebecca brings her experience working in the non-profit sector as well as her creativity, curiosity, and passion for mission-driven work to the NH Children's Trust team.
+She received her B.A. in Art History from North Carolina State University, and her background in the arts informs both her creative work and her commitment to fostering inclusive and equitable communities.
 On the weekends, Rebecca can be found exploring in the mountains or cheering on her alma mater, the NC State Wolfpack.